gavinlyonsrepo/pic_16F18446_projects/projects/TM1638_Model2/README.md

 **Model 2 Library Functions**

-The commented functions can be found in library header file TM1638plus.h.
+The commented functions can be found in library header file TM1638plus_Model2.h.
-The library support Strings , decimal ,Hex and allows for setting individual segments, and the decimal point of segment.
 The TM1638plus_TEST_Model2.ino contains a set of tests demonstrating library functions.

 For more detailed information see commented headers in header file(.h).